 It's about the right strategy.

-Crunch on some salty popcorn the vendor is hawking from the aisle and allow me to open the curtains to the blare of trumpets and the rumbling of timpani drums shaking the theater seats..
+Crunch on the salty popcorn the vendor is hawking from the aisle and allow me to open the curtains to the blare of trumpets and rumbling of timpani drums shaking the theater seats..
 A bright spotlight from above throws off the darkness on center stage, bringing into bold relief the emerging shape - carved in huge stone letters - of what I consider to be the right strategy: Strategic Thought Leadership.
 Or, since what it can conjure takes so many myriad forms, I'd say it is the best way to build a content marketing strategy.

 Stay with me awhile on this and you might think so too.